-Our vision is to consciously shift from the prevailing cultural ethics of disparity and disconnection to abundance and interconnection.
+Our vision is to consciously shift the land use ethics of disparity and disconnection to abundance and interconnection.

-At Pajaro Pastures we seek to reconnect the seemingly distant paradigms of ecology and agriculture.
+At Pajaro Pastures we seek to reconnect the distant paradigms of Ecology and Agriculture.
 By reintegrating soil, plants, and animals we work to better understand ecological workings of our whole farm/ecological system to provide you with the highest quality products and while protecting and enhancing the environment.

 Our Ecological ranch is a diverse array of habitats.
 From sun-soaked meadows to shady creek beds, this landscape is alive.

 The ranch is primarily mixed annual grass with native perennial grasses, herbs, and shrubs.
 A portion of the animalss’ grazing area is mixed oak woodland.
 In the underbrush, the chickens sift through the decaying leaf matter finding oak moth larvae.
 The chickens grazing also control the local tick populations which aids in preventing the spread of lyme disease.
 We continue to demonstrate that our rotational grazing strategies are improving the grassland not only in biological productivity but also promoting ecological diversity.